vbookshelf/ChatGPT-Experiments/README.md

 # Maiya ChatGPT Experiments
-My experiments with creating a ChatGPT english teacher, named Maiya, and deploying it/her on a shared web hosting server.<br>
+My experiments with creating a ChatGPT bot, named Maiya, and deploying it on a shared web hosting server.<br>
 This project is in progress...

 <br>